johnnywrightiv/agile-trello-clone/README.md

 Here are some of the key features we plan to include in our Trello clone:

-User authentication and authorization
+- User authentication and authorization
-Ability to create and manage boards, lists, and cards Drag-and-drop functionality for moving cards between lists Real-time updates using WebSockets
+- Ability to create and manage boards, lists, and cards
+- Drag-and-drop functionality for moving cards between lists
-Integration with a database for persistent data storage
+- Integration with a database for persistent data storage

 ## Technology Stack

 Our Trello clone is built using the following technologies:

-React.js and Redux Toolkit for the frontend (using React-DnD) Node.js and Express for the backend
+- React.js and Redux Toolkit for the frontend (using React-DnD)
+- Node.js and Express for the backend
-MongoDB and Mongoose for the database
+- MongoDB and Mongoose for the database

 ## Getting Started

 To get started with our Trello clone project, follow these steps:

-Clone this repository to your local machine.
-Install the required dependencies by running npm install in both the client and server directories.
-Start the server by running npm start in the server directory.
-Start the client by running npm start in the client directory.
-Open your browser and navigate to http://localhost:3000 to view the Trello clone.
+1. ...

 Thanks for checking out our project!